 - Report your injuries to your employer immediately.

-- Contact a personal injury lawyer without delay.
+- Contact personal injury attorneys without delay.

 - Make sure you keep all of your medical and rehabilitation appointments—and follow all recommendations your doctors make.